Rewati Chetri

-Awarded influencer model of the year 2021 by the India Fashion Awards

 Early life

 She was born to Baburam Chetri, an ASEB employee and Mrs. Bina Chetri, a homemaker at Haflong, the lone hill station of the state to a family in Dima Hasao district of Assam.
 She graduated from Lumding College, Lumding, and is now studying for a LL.B. at NEF Law College, which is affiliated to Gauhati University in Guwahati.

 Acting career

 In 2016, Chetri debuted as an actor in a music video produced by Dream House Production, for the Suresh Shama album Tumi Mur, with music was composed by "Bulbul and Rosty" and songs directed by Deepak Dey.

-In 2017, Chetri appeared in the film Gangs Of North East.

-She made her television debut in 2017 with an episodic of Pyaar Tune Kya Kiya (TV series) on Zing.
+She made her television debut in 2017 with an episodic of Pyaar Tune Kya Kiya on Zing.

 Social works

 Chetri took part in a candlelight march with more than 200 people including many celebrities in May 2016 demanding justice to a brutally assaulted rape victim who was found dead near the Dihing river in Guwahati, Assam.
 This incident left entire state of Assam in shock and was compared to the Nirbhaya's incident of New Delhi.
 Rewati even pledged to support the victim's family.